Matt Olson Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 17th in the league.
+- The Brewers pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Brewers have a 3.96 team ERA that ranks 10th among all league pitching staffs.
+- The Brewers have a 4.03 team ERA that ranks 11th across all league pitching staffs.

-- In his last time out on Sunday against the Atlanta Braves, the righty tossed six innings, giving up one earned run while surrendering three hits.
+- His last time out came on Tuesday against the Cincinnati Reds, when the right-hander tossed six innings, surrendering two earned runs while allowing five hits.

-- The 32-year-old has amassed an ERA of 3.75, with 6.2 strikeouts per nine innings, in 10 games this season.
-Opponents are batting .230 against him.
+- The 33-year-old has an ERA of 4.53, with 7.4 strikeouts per nine innings, in 18 games this season.
+Opponents have a .237 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.